By telling us your country of residence we are able to provide you with the most relevant travel insurance information.

 Shares

 Peru's iconic Inca Trail, a fairly taxing 26-mile hike to the sacred Inca city of Machu Picchu, has been an adventure lover’s rite of passage since the site was first discovered in 1911.
+Around 25,000 visitors arrive each year via the Inca Trail, which cannot be hiked independently.
+A permit is required, and these are limited to 500 per day (including porters).

 Besides the alternative routes to Machu Picchu listed here, many operators will customize their standard routes and offer treks that range from basic tents to more "glamping" style options.

-In very high season (June to September), tours quickly sell out and you’ll need to purchase your permits for Machu Picchu at least three months in advance.
+Travelers with tight schedules and who like peace of mind should pre-book their itineraries.
+In very high season (June to September), tours quickly sell out and you’ll need to book your tickets for Machu Picchu several weeks in advance.

 To avoid altitude sickness, plan to spend two or three days acclimatizing in Cusco before setting out.
 High elevations can also mean dramatic temperature spikes.